singular-gpispace/framework/README.md

 We install GPI-Space version 20.12, which will be used by our framework.

 Besides boost, GPI-2, and libssh, it has various more standard dependencies, which are usually available through the package manager of your distribution.
-Please refer to the installation instructions of the [open source version of GPI-Space](https://github.com/cc-hpc-itwm/gpispace) for more details.
+Please refer to the appendix of this readme and the installation instructions of the [open source version of GPI-Space](https://github.com/cc-hpc-itwm/gpispace) for more details.

 ```bash
 gpispace_version=20.12